dvanderelst/GradStats/02 DataWrangling/ReadingData.md

 ```

 The column names are human readable but not very handy for coding.
-**Indeed, in general, only dots and underscores are allowed in variable
+**Indeed, in general, only dots and underscores should be used in
-names.** There is a quick way to solve this.
+variable names.** There is a quick way to solve this.

 ``` r
 colnames(more_data) <- make.names(colnames(more_data))